Extend Talent with Power Apps and Power Automate

-If you want to use the templates and app that are described in this topic "as is," be sure to test them to make sure that they cover all the scenarios that are specific to your implementation.
+If you want to use the templates and app that are described in this article "as is," be sure to test them to make sure that they cover all the scenarios that are specific to your implementation.

 - To import packages, users must have the Environment Maker permission.